a-padman/Dine2/README.md

 2. Cuisine – I crave Sushi way more often than I would like to admit.

-3. That is pretty much it…I am not that picky when it comes to food 😊
+3. That's pretty much it…I am not that picky when it comes to food 😊